-Although female presence in the blockchain sphere is not exactly what it could be, it can hardly be underestimated.
-Those are just a few of many motivated, driven, and enthusiastic women we have mentioned today, and the number of them continues to grow.
+Although the female presence in the blockchain sphere is not yet what it could be, it can hardly be underestimated.
+Those are just a few of many motivated, driven, and enthusiastic women we have mentioned today, and the number continues to grow.

 At the end of the day, blockchain is all about freedom and it’s surely a discrimination-free zone.
-We believe that eventually when the general public learns a little more about crypto, a lot more new female professionals will become involved.
+Eventually, when the public learns a little more about crypto, a lot more new female professionals will become involved.